NRSA: Plans to regularize activities of vulcanizers in the offing

 The initiative, according to the NRSA, is aimed at reducing the carnages on roads.

-An operational audit conducted in 2021 revealed that quite a number of vulcanizers and tyre technicians had little or no professional idea about their activities, which goes a long way in contributing to the number of roads crashes is recorded in the country.
+An operational audit conducted in 2021 revealed that quite a number of vulcanizers and tyre technicians had little or no professional idea about their activities, which goes a long way in contributing to the number of road crashes recorded in the country.

 Speaking to the media at maiden capacity training at the CLOGSSAG Hall in the Ashanti regional capital in Kumasi, Acting Director of Regulations at the Authority, Kwame Kodua Atuahene, indicated that the Authority considered the training and capacity building to curb the carnages on our roads.